Armok628/mjlisp/README.md

 # mjlisp
 Amateur LISP interpreter in pure C with no research

-*Update, 12/5/17:  I added a bunch of assembly stuff that I could possibly use later, but none of it is in use at the moment*
+*Update, 1/6/18:  This repo is to be archived.
+My new LISP compiler is located in the **stacklisp** repo.*

 I am aware of the "Build Your Own Lisp" book, but I haven't read any part of it.
 I guess you'll just have to take my word for it, but if there's any similarity at all, it's purely by coincidence.
 At the start of this project, I was an incoming college freshman intent on majoring in Computer Engineering.
 The interpreter was fully functional by the start of school, but I have since begun improving it from time to time.